sksamuel/scrimage/docs/animated_gif.md

 Scrimage supports animated GIFs using the `StreamingGifWriter` class.

-First we create an instance of the writer, specifying the delay between images and if we should loop.
+First we create an instance of the writer, specifying the frame delay (delay between images) and if we should loop.
 Then we open a stream, specifying the output path, and the AWT image type.

 === "Java"